carla-simulator/carla/Docs/content_authoring_large_maps.md

 # Creating Large Maps for CARLA

 Large Maps (like Towns 11 and 12) operate in a different way to standard maps (like Town 10) in CARLA.
 The map is divided up into tiles, which are subdivisions of the map, that are normally set to be about 1 to 2 km in size.
-The tiles divide up the map such that only the parts of the map that are needed, i.e. the parts near the ego vehicle and in view of its sensors, are loaded into graphics memory for efficient rendering.
+The tiles divide up the map such that only the parts of the map that are needed are loaded into graphics memory for efficient rendering.
 The unneeded tiles remain dormant and ready to be loaded when they are required.
 Normally the tiles next to the tile in the location of the ego vehicle are loaded, but more tiles can be loaded if necessary.
 This behavior can be modified in the settings when CARLA is launched.

 # Create a Large Map in RoadRunner